 The Department of Human Resource Management (DHRM) was established on 18th March, 2021.
-The DHRM offers a bachelor's degree in Human Resource Management for undergraduate students.
-The commencement of the HRM honours degree has become a new
+The DHRM offers Bachelor of Business Management Honors in Human Resource Management for undergraduate students.
+The commencement of the HRM honours degree has become a new inspiration among the Faculty of Business Studies undergraduate students, as evidenced by the increased number of students enrolled in the Human Resource Management specialization from 2015 to 2022.